-This system is called OBD II (On-Board Diagnostics-Second Generation) and is intended to make sure that emissions are at acceptable levels for the life of the vehicle, helping to produce a cleaner environment.
-The check engine light comes on to indicate that there is a problem and service is required.
-Malfunctions often will be indicated by the system before any problem is apparent.
+A computer system called OBD II (On-Board Diagnostics-Second Generation) monitors operation of the fuel, ignition, and emission control systems.
+It makes sure that emissions are at acceptable levels for the life of the vehicle, helping to produce a cleaner environment.

+The check engine light comes on to indicate that there is an OBD II problem and service is required.

+Malfunctions often are indicated by the system before any problem is apparent.
 This can prevent more serious damage to your vehicle.
 This system is also designed to assist your service technician in correctly diagnosing any malfunction.

 Notice: If you keep driving your vehicle with this light on, after a while, the emission controls might not work as well, your vehicle's fuel economy might not be as good, and the engine might not run as smoothly.
 This could lead to costly repairs that might not be covered by your warranty.

 Notice: Modifications made to the engine, transmission, exhaust, intake, or fuel system of your vehicle or the replacement of the original tires with other than those of the same Tire Performance Criteria (TPC) can affect your vehicle's emission controls and can cause this light to come on.
 Modifications to these systems could lead to costly repairs not covered by your warranty.
 This could also result in a failure to pass a required Emission Inspection/Maintenance test.
-See Accessories and Modifications on page 377.
-This light should come on, as a check to show you it is working, when the ignition is on and the engine is not running.
+See Accessories and Modifications on page 5-4.

+This light comes on, as a check to show it is working, when the ignition is turned ON/RUN but the engine is not running.
 If the light does not come on, have it repaired.
-This light will also come on during a malfunction in one of two ways:
+This light also comes on during a malfunction in one of two ways: